-Sec Section-5: Organisation and Management No 1.
-The course is well organised and running smoothly.
-2. The timetable works efficiently for me.
-3. Any changes in the course or teaching have been communicated effectively.
-Any additional comments:
+Se ction-6: Organisation & Management Strongly Agree Agree Neutral Disagree Strongly Disagree 1 The course is well organised and running smoothly.
+2 The timetable works efficiently for me.
+3 Any changes in the course or teaching have been communicated effectively.
+Ar Any additional comments: